alanmitchell/bmon-website/guide/sensors.md

 ![]({{ site.baseurl }}/assets/guide/sensors/image22.png)
-<br>{: #image22}*Natural Gas Meter With a Monnit Wireless Pulse Counter*

-*A natural gas meter with a pulse output attachment.
-Also shown is a flexible conduit leading to a wireless pulse counter that records and transmits the reading to* *BMON.*
+<br>{: #image22}*Natural Gas Meter With a Monnit Wireless Pulse Counter (also shown is a flexible conduit leading to a wireless pulse counter that records and trsnmits the reading to BMON)*

 A Monnit wireless pulse counter is shown above.
 Below is a typical LoRaWAN pulse counter, with a weatherproof enclosure, that can also